Compilation of Final Fantasy VII: Related media

-Multiple pieces of tie-in media have been created for the Compilation, nearly all relating to Advent Children.
-To promote Advent Children Complete, a series of short stories were written by Kazushige Nojima under the umbrella title On a Way to Smile.
-The stories were later collected into a single paperback volume and released on April 16, 2009.
-An animated adaptation of one story, "Case of Denzel", was included in all copies of Advent Children Complete.
-Nojima also wrote Final Fantasy VII Lateral Biography: Turks ~The Kids Are Alright~, a novel set a short time before Advent Children.
-The novel was illustrated by Shou Tojima.
+A novella Hoshi o Meguru Otome (The Maiden Who Travels The Planet) was written by Benny Matsuyama and published in the Final Fantasy VII Ultimania Guide in 2005.
+The story describes Aerith journey through Lifestream during the second half of the original game.
+Despite being authorized by Square Enix the novella is not considered canon and part of the Compilation.
+It is also overlaps and contradicts with the events from "Case of Lifestream - Black & White" story from later novel On the Way to a Smile.
+It was also never officially localized in English, however various fan translations exist.

 A mobile racing game based on a mini game from VII, Final Fantasy VII G-Bike, was released on October 30, 2014, for iOS and Android.
 A western release for the title was planned.
 It was developed by Japan-based developer CyberConnect2 as part of a planned subseries of mobile games based on VII's mini games.
 While related to VII and the Compilation due to its nature, the developers confirmed that it was not related to nor affected the Compilation itself.
 Due to difficulties delivering continual satisfactory service, G-Bike was shut down in 2015 without seeing a Western release.